rmnavr/wy/docs/02_Basic.md

 # Elements that do not autowrap

-When line starts with elements, that by hy logic can never be head of s-expression, they will not be auto-wrapped, so continuator `\` may be omitted.
+When line starts with elements, that by hy logic normally are not head of s-expression, they will not be auto-wrapped, so continuator `\` may be omitted.

 Code below gives full list of such elements: